Review of the Contours Bitsy Elite Stroller

 Placing the car seat into the stroller and buckling the straps isn't super easy, and is much better as a two-person job (one to hold the car seat, the other to buckle the strap).

-If you're a more coordinated person (unlike me!), it's definitely possible to do on your own, and you might find it pretty simple.
+If you're a more coordinated person (unlike me!), it's definitely possible to do it on your own, and you might find it pretty simple.
 For me, I backed is up against a wall and put the car seat in, keeping some pressure pushing the car seat in with my legs.
 Then used my hands to secure the strap.
 After a few tries, it was pretty easy to handle.

 Bitsy Maneuverability and Ride Quality